HenrikBengtsson/speedtest-cli-extras/README.md

   - a Bash shell or be called via `bash speedtest-csv`.
   - [`speedtest-cli`](https://github.com/sivel/speedtest-cli) which in turn requires Python.
   - that `speedtest-cli` is on the `PATH` or in the same directory as `speedtest-csv`.

-* Windows users: The MinGW project's [MSYS] package is an straightforward way to get Bash on Windows.
+Windows users: The MinGW project's [MSYS] package is an straightforward way to get Bash on Windows.
 Note, there is a `speedtest-csv.bat` Windows Batch wrapper script that calls the bash script for you.
-In other words, if you can `speedtest-csv` at the _Windows_ command prompt, it will work just as if you called it from Bash.
+In other words, if you call `speedtest-csv` at the _Windows_ command prompt, it will work just as if you called it from Bash.